michnovka/docker-compose-lemp-stack/README.md

 Clone this repository with the following command: `git clone https://github.com/stevenliebregt/docker-compose-lemp-stack.git`.

+##### Edit .env file

+use properly .env to pass shit like pwds between config files and containers, so u dont type things 10 times

 ##### Start the server.

 Start the server using the following command inside the directory you just cloned: `docker-compose up`.

+##### Edit php.ini file

+Put php.ini out of container into config/ dir, so u can modify it

 ## Entering the containers